 - Access to the library building

 - Users are required to leave the Kennedy Library at closing, during emergency situations and evacuations, and whenever requested to leave by Library staff and/or University Police.
-Access to the library’s 24-hour space is limited to users with a current Cal Poly ID whenever the main library is closed.
+Access to the library’s 24-hour space is limited to users with a current matriculated student, staff, or faculty Cal Poly ID whenever the main library is closed.

 - Computer use